 Tom Bellhouse is the Executive Vice President.
 His primary responsibilities are to coordinate West Point Thoroughbreds’ operations throughout the East, including the New York, Mid-Atlantic, and Florida Circuits.

-Bellhouse is a graduate of the State University of New York at Oswego with a BS in Business Administration and currently resides in Saratoga Springs, NY.
+Bellhouse is a graduate of the State University of New York at Oswego with a BS in Business Administration and currently resides in Saratoga Springs, NY with his wife Karen.

 Prior to joining WPT in 2008, he spent nine years in the automotive industry as a Sales Director for a division of Chrysler.